alechenninger/roger/README.md

 To do this we use a locking algorithm that coordinates multiple listeners.

-For more information, see this blog post (COMING SOONg).
+For more information, see this blog post (COMING SOON).